What is Sound Healing?

 Binaural beat frequencies are used to entrain people into very specific states of consciousness.

-Sound is used to alter brainwave states to help people with sleep disorders and facilitate creative expression.
+Sound is used to alter brainwave states to help people with sleep disorders, chronic pain, anxiety, stress, grief, depression, and many more issues along with also facilitating creative expression.

 Listening to one’s own root frequency enables an individual to create a more centered and grounded awareness within their life.